- International Activities

 Please note that prices and deadlines may vary between different intakes.

-The De Montfort University MSc International Business and Management programme offers a special partial reduction of the second semester tuition fee – up to an amount of DKK 10,000 - to self-funded MSc students.
+The De Montfort University MSc International Business and Management programme offers a special partial reduction of the third semester tuition fee – up to an amount of DKK 10,000 - to self-funded MSc students.

 The MSc scholarship serves a valuable purpose: the recognition of merit and achievement.
 Scholarship recipients will be selected on the basis of academic merit, potential for leadership and exemplary service and character.
 The goal of the selection process is to identify students who demonstrate high academic achievement and leadership, as well as those with unusual aptitudes, uncommon talents and special gifts of creativity or entrepreneurial insight.
 Financial need is not a consideration.